When life gives you lemons, draw them, 11 x 14 inches dry pastels, graphite on paper

 Using the Paint Shop Pro computer program I’ve isolated a main portion of each shot, then superimposed this colored image on top of a black and white version of the same photo.
 Altering the photos this way has a powerful effect on our impression of the subject matter.
 In some cases the true colors intensify so much against the grey tones the scene becomes surreal.
 The collection can be viewed at http://www.trucolors.info

-Credit and many thanks to my husband for encouraging and co-creating the True Colors website and all websites associated with my Artwork.
+Credit and many thanks to my husband for encouraging and co-creating the True Colors website, as well as all websites associated with my Artwork.

 Linden Sunset